microsoft/pxt-calliope/docs/projects/fireflies.md

 ## Code

-The goal of this project is to create virtual fireflies using @boardname@ that mimic the real fireflies.
+We want to create virtual fireflies using multiple @boardname@ (each @boardname@ acts as a firefly).
-After reading the article, there are a few sentences that stand out to help.
+Let's review some of the key points of the article:

 ### "Each firefly has its own individual internal clock"